 One of the trendiest music clubs of the moment.
 The intimate, yet exciting atmosphere, fantastic cocktails, and talented musicians are a great combination for the perfect night out in the city.
 For specific shows, you will have to book online, but I am sure if you pass by and ask in advance, the friendly staff will be able to help you.

 Location: southwest of Sukhbaatar Square, on Seoul Street, 15 minute walk

-Enjoy the summer night at one of the rooftops
+Enjoy the summer night on one of the rooftops

 Price: moderate to expensive

-Mongolians summers are short and we know it so here in the city we try to spend as much time outdoors as we can.
-Indulge yourself in fancy establishments, nice views, and decent food on one of the rooftops in the city.
+Mongolian summers are short and we know it so here in the city we try to spend as much time outdoors as we can.
+Indulge yourself in fancy establishments, nice views, and yummy food on one of the rooftops in the city.
 A few established ones are Cielo in Galaxy Tower, Limani Lounge in Encanto Tower, and Swagat, in Zaisan area.